anoma/nspec/docs/tutorial/engines/index.md

     !!! info

-        The following template can be found in the `overrides/templates/engine-template.md` file.
+        The below template can be found in the `overrides/templates/engine-template.md` file.

+    !!! info

+		Text in curly braces `{` `}` is used for short explanations of titles and/or further context.
+Text in square brackets `[` `]` is a description of what can be used as a section title.

     --8<-- "./../overrides/templates/engine-template.md:6"

 ???
 "Guarded action template"